donbigosso/my_instructions/general-instructions.md

 docker volume inspect db_data
 ```
- To clear it (needed for example if database has been changed) use:
+ To clear it (needed for example if database has been changed or when database needs to be completely removed) use:
 ```
 docker compose down -v
 ```